On Tools

 Extension & Reliability

-If you know you’ll very frequently need to travel long distances, having a car and a phone with GPS always close by allows you not to worry about how you’re going to get there.
+If you know you’ll frequently need to travel long distances, having a car and a phone with GPS always close by allows you to not to worry about how you’re going to get there.
 It allows you to focus on the destination; to not think.

 New Tools & Invention